 The twentieth land law is: when Norsemen come and take a man captive and bring him tied up to their ships and with them he comes back in his own land in a village and he burns houses and rapes women and kills men and whatever evil he does, then he appears, when he escapes or is bought free, before a yard gathered by the people and in the banned thing (*); when he is accused for doing all these evil deeds, then he confesses all and says he has done that; and he neither needs to pay a fine nor to pay for the peace, because he did it, when he was a servant; the servant must do what his lord commands to save his life.

 Striking how similar both texts are.
 Even after more than a century had passed between the two.
 The underlying central social question was the legal certainty concerning the property of men who were taken captive by Vikings.
 When returning, these foreign fighters could retake possession of their former family property and land.
 But only under certain conditions.
 The first condition was that they could proof to be the rightful owner through recognizing their family and their family estate and goods.
-A workable alternative in a society without passports and without a central registration database of citizens.
+A workable alternative in a society without passports and without a central registration of citizens.
 The second condition was that they made their claim within a certain period of time.
 The particular clauses mentioned above contain no fatale deadlines but from other Old-Frisian sources we know thirty years was a typical deadline.
 So, they were not in hurry to return.
-The third condition was that, in case they had been fighting, murdering, burning down houses, raping women, et cetera in Frisia, they had to make plausible they had done so to save their own life.
-In other words: they had been forced to do bad against their own kind.
+The third condition was that, in case they had been fighting, murdering, burning down houses, raping women etc. inside the territory of Frisia, they had to make plausible they had done so to save their own life.
+In other words: they had been acting under duress.
+That they had been forced to do bad against their own kind.
 If all conditions were met, they could retake their possessions without paying anything to anyone.

-But what was the consequence if the returnee had been killing and raping his own people out of free will?
+But what was the consequence if the returnee had been killing and raping his own people of his own free will?
 We find an answer in the Old-Frisian Hunsinger codices from the fourteenth century.
-It concerns not Viking war bands, though, but men who joined Saxon forces ‘with the high helmets’ and who fought against their own land Frisia.
+It concerns not Viking warbands, though, but men who joined Saxon forces ‘with the high helmets’ and who fought against their own land Frisia.
 The answer: they were considered traitors.

 A traitor to the land and he betrays land and people and goes into the border region of the Saxons and gets from there the high helmet and the red shield and the armed knight and he goes into the land of the Frisians and kills men and burns strongholds, then he should be taken northwards to the sea and be thrown in the sea.

-Be that as it may, the keen reader may have deduced already that the fact returning foreign fighters had been killing, plundering and raping outside Frisia, was totally irrelevant for retaking their possessions or for some kind of corrective punishment.
+Be that as it may, the keen reader may have deduced already that the fact returning foreign fighters had been killing, plundering and raping outside the territory of Frisia, was totally irrelevant for retaking their possessions, or for some kind of corrective punishment.
 Neither was it seen as a traitorous act.
 Indeed, it underlines no international criminal law was applicable (yet).
-As it happens, former West Frisia is proud to have the Capital of International Law on its territory today, with all the international courts that go with it, namely The Hague.
+As it happens, former West Frisia is proud to have the Capital of International Law on its territory today, with all the international courts that go with it, namely the city of The Hague.

-One of the Viking hoards found at the former island of Wieringen in the Netherlands contains exactly 1.7 kilograms of silver (see image above).
-Was it a weregild, or is it just coincidence?
+One of the Viking hoards found in Frisia, on the former island of Wieringen in the Netherlands, contains exactly 1.7 kilograms of silver (see image above).
+The silver pieces are complete ornaments and unfragmented heavy silver ingots (Besteman 2009).
+It is the so-called Westerklief I silver hoard and dated ca. 850.
+Was it a weregild maybe, or is it just coincidence?
 And if it was a weregild, what was a northeska wigandum (‘northern fighter’ in Old-Frisian speech, denoting a Viking) doing with a weregild in Frisia territory?
 We do not know.
 Create your own story!
-If interested in the function of weregeld read our blog post You killed a Man?
+If interested in the function of weregeld read our post You killed a Man?
 That’ll be 1 weregeld, please.

-Note: The raids of the Viking are the thing often focused at, when we talk about raiding in northern Europe.
+Note 1 – The raids of the Viking are the thing often focused at, when we talk about raiding in northern Europe.
 In fact, the wider North Sea had a long-standing tradition of piracy.
-The first five centuries of the common era, piracy was wide-spread and extended from the southern coast of the North Sea to Britannia, Gaul and all the way to the Mediterranean.
-Read our blog post It all began with piracy.
+The first five centuries of the common era, piracy was widespread and extended from the southern coast of the North Sea to Britannia, Gaul and all the way to the Mediterranean.
+Read our post It all began with piracy.

-Note: Quite a number of Vikings have found Walhalla on Frisia territory in the ninth century.
-Do a body count reading our blog post Frisia, a Viking graveyard.
+Note 2 – Quite a number of Vikings have found Walhalla on Frisia territory in the ninth century.
+Do a body count reading our post Frisia, a Viking graveyard.
+We counted 11,180 deaths.
+No, not mistakenly one 1 too many!

 - Bremmer, R.H., Hir is eskriven.
 Lezen en schrijven in de Friese landen rond 1300 (2004)